jperkel/mymanuscript/manuscript.md

 Donec ut est in lectus consequat consequat.
 Etiam eget dui.
 Aliquam erat volutpat.
 Sed at lorem in nunc porta tristique.
 Proin nec augue.
 Quisque aliquam tempor magna.
 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Nunc ac magna.
 Maecenas odio dolor, vulputate vel, auctor ac, accumsan id, felis.
 Pellentesque cursus sagittis felis.

 ## Results
-Pellentesque porttitor, velit lacinia egestas auctor, diam eros tempus arcu, nec vulputate augue magna vel risus.
-Cras non magna vel ante adipiscing rhoncus.
-Vivamus a mi.
-Morbi neque.
-Aliquam erat volutpat.
-Integer ultrices lobortis eros.
-Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-Proin semper, ante vitae sollicitudin posuere, metus quam iaculis nibh, vitae scelerisque nunc massa eget pede.
-Sed velit urna, interdum vel, ultricies vel, faucibus at, quam.
-Donec elit est, consectetuer eget, consequat quis, tempus quis, wisi.

 The Fibonacci sequence is a numeric sequence in which each number is the sum of the previous two numbers.
 Expressed mathematically (using LaTeX):

 $$F_n = F_{n-1} + F_{n-2}$$

-The first 26 Fibonacci numbers are shown in Table @tbl:tbl1 and Figure @fig:fig1 .
+Manubot automatically numbers figures and tables, and allows authors to reference those objects using identifiers.
+For instance, the first 26 Fibonacci numbers are shown in Table @tbl:tbl1 and Figure @fig:fig1.

 | No. | Fib.
 No. | No. | Fib.
 No. |
 |:----|:--------:|:----|:--------:|